 - Ham (Click here)

-These stocks are nutritious and tasty but they are different than Homemade Chicken Essence or Homemade Pork and Liver Essence.
-Such essences are served to mothers-to-be during post-natal periods, to those who are convalescing and the aged.
+These stocks are nutritious and tasty but they are different than Homemade Chicken Essence or Homemade Pork and Liver Essence etc. Such essences are served to mothers-to-be during post-natal periods and to those who are convalescing and the aged.
 Click here for Homemade Chicken Essence.
+My post for Pork and Liver Essence will be published soon.